A comprehensive study of SARS-CoV-2 main protease (Mpro) inhibitor-resistant mutants selected in a VSV-based system

 Abstract

-Nirmatrelvir was the first protease inhibitor (PI) specifically developed against the SARS-CoV-2 main protease (3CL pro /M pro ) and licensed for clinical use.
+Nirmatrelvir was the first protease inhibitor specifically developed against the SARS-CoV-2 main protease (3CL pro /M pro ) and licensed for clinical use.
 As SARS-CoV-2 continues to spread, variants resistant to nirmatrelvir and other currently available treatments are likely to arise.
 This study aimed to identify and characterize mutations that confer resistance to nirmatrelvir.
 To safely generate M pro resistance mutations, we passaged a previously developed, chimeric vesicular stomatitis virus (VSV-M pro ) with increasing, yet suboptimal concentrations of nirmatrelvir.
 Using Wuhan-1 and Omicron M pro variants, we selected a large set of mutants.
 Some mutations are frequently present in GISAID, suggesting their relevance in SARS-CoV-2.
-The resistance phenotype of a subset of mutations was characterized against clinically available PIs (nirmatrelvir and ensitrelvir) with cell-based and biochemical assays.
+The resistance phenotype of a subset of mutations was characterized against clinically available protease inhibitors (nirmatrelvir and ensitrelvir) with cell-based, biochemical and SARS-CoV-2 replicon assays.
 Moreover, we showed the putative molecular mechanism of resistance based on in silico molecular modelling.
-These findings have implications on the development of future generation M pro inhibitors, will help to understand SARS-CoV-2 protease-inhibitor-resistance mechanisms and show the relevance of specific mutations in the clinic, thereby informing treatment decisions.
+These findings have implications on the development of future generation M pro inhibitors, will help to understand SARS-CoV-2 protease inhibitor resistance mechanisms and show the relevance of specific mutations, thereby informing treatment decisions.

 Article activity feed